Science Hunters

 Minecraft is an incredibly popular game, especially with children.
 It is an effective science communication tool, as it has many analogies to real-world processes which aid in explaining scientific concepts, and gives children a sense of ownership and expertise.
 Evaluations undertaken by the Science Hunters team indicate that use of Minecraft both attracts children who might not otherwise have engaged with science learning, and successfully improves scientific knowledge and understanding after participating in sessions.

 The Science Hunters approach follows a constructivist pedagogy, utilising anchored instruction and constructionism.
-Science Hunters has a ‘Widening Participation’ focus, reaching children from under-represented groups and with a particularly strong record of working with children with Special Educational Needs, Looked After Children, and children from low participation neighbourhoods and eligible for Pupil Premium.
+Science Hunters has a focus on reaching children from under-represented groups with a particularly strong record of working with children with Special Educational Needs, Looked After Children, and children from low participation neighbourhoods and eligible for Pupil Premium.
 Activities have been delivered in schools, at public events and in regular Minecraft Clubs for children from specific groups, in-person and remotely.

-The scheme is managed by SCU Senior Research Fellow, Dr Laura Hobbs, with collaboration between the SCU and Lancaster University, alongside other organisations interested in using Minecraft as a learning tool to explore the game’s efficacy in science communication.
+The scheme is managed by SCU Senior Research Fellow, Dr Laura Hobbs, collaborating with various organisations interested in using Minecraft as a learning tool to explore the game’s efficacy in science communication.

 UWE Bristol-led Science Hunters projects include: